ViswaBonam/Housing-Prices-Prediction-/README.md

 # Housing prices Prediction

+In this project housing data is used to analyse and predict the SalePrice of houses with the help of LinearRegression, DecisionTrees and RandomForest.

 # Data fields

 Here's a brief version of what you'll find in the data description file.